 8. Step away from the screen

 Even if you write with pen and paper, as I do sometimes, the chances are you spend an inordinate amount of time at your computer – and much of that time might not even be spent writing.
 (Finding old Klaatu albums or watching Quantum Mechanics videos doesn’t count as research unless your protagonist is a Quantum Mechanic and she enjoys retro Canadian rock.)
 Get outdoors, go for a walk, garden, get to the sea, or socialise (yes, you can take a notebook along to steal people’s conversations).
-How can you expect your characters to come to life on the page if you don’t live off it?
+How can you expect your characters to come to life on the page if you don’t live off the page?

 8. Change your perspective